It’s that time of year again where we need to start thinking about how to pack up the Christmas decorations…

 RESULT: HAVING EVERYTHING YOU NEED READY TO GO FOR NEXT YEAR

-You also need to assess where you are going to store everything – what space do you actually have available (just have an idea at this stage).
+When you pack up the Christmas decorations, you’ll also need to assess where you are going to store everything – what space do you actually have available (just have an idea at this stage).

 Ideally this space will be somewhere that’s accessible but also out of the way – after all you don’t need these things for 12 months – and you don’t want to risk damaging them by having to move them out of the way every time you want to get something that’s further away….